aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/delegation-pool-operations.md

 To create a delegation pool and obtain information about it, [connect to the Aptos Network](./connect-to-aptos-network.md) and launch your own Aptos node.

-After you create the delegation pool, you can use the CLI command `aptos account derive-resource-account-address` to get the delegation pool address.
+You can use the CLI command `aptos account derive-resource-account-address` to get the delegation pool address.

 ## Initialize a delegation pool